benWindsorCode/dotFiles/README.md

 - update\_local.sh will copy scripts from repo to host machine
 - all\_diffs.sh will perform all diffs between repo files and files on local machine

+N.B.: The abvoe scripts are still WIP, run at your own risk!
+The dotfiles themselves are all good though.

 # Prerequisite Install List
 To use the dotfiles install:
 - ripgrep